ShreyanshRoyGeek/Shreyansh-Web-Applications/README.md

 # Shreyansh-Web-Applications
 Full-Stack Web Apps

-Open the respective projects and go through the deployed link for live demo.
+Open the respective project and go through the deployed link for live demo.